Reviews You Can Rely On

 The Flylow Baker Bib also has an excellent set of features, with two thigh pockets and three pockets on the bib itself.

-ski pants - three pockets on the baker bib!
+ski pants - the flylow baker bib has three useful pockets on the torso.

 The Outdoor Research Trailbreaker Tour has many useful pockets.
-Two are located on the waist, one of which contains a transceiver clip and sleeve to make sure that your beacon doesn't rotate into an uncomfortable position.
+Two are located on the waist, one containing a transceiver clip and sleeve to ensure your beacon doesn't rotate into an uncomfortable position.
 The other two pockets are located on the middle of the thigh and are useful for a wallet, neck gaiter, or small snack.

 ski pants - the rear, thigh, and waist pockets on the outdoor research...